-DECnet-VAX networking software can be configured on any VMS operating system running on any VAX processor.
-In a DECnet network, a DECnet-VAX node can communicate with all other DECnet-VAX nodes in the network or with any other operating system that supports DECnet.
-In addition, a DECnet-VAX node can use a packet switching network to communicate with nodes on other networks, and can use gateways and other communications software and hardware products to communicate with foreign vendor systems.
+DECnet for OpenVMS networking software can be configured on any OpenVMS system.
+In a DECnet network, DECnet for OpenVMS nodes can communicate with any other operating system that supports DECnet.
+In addition, a DECnet node can:

+- Use a packet switching network to communicate with DECnet nodes on other networks. - Use gateways and other communications software and hardware products to communicate with nodes on other networks.

-DECnet-VAX is tightly coupled to VMS.
-It is completely integrated into the operating system and provides a natural extension of local input/output operations to remote systems.
-VMS users can use the network almost transparently.
-Implementing network applications on VMS is straightforward, and network operations are efficient.
-Because DECnet-VAX is a part of the VMS system, you can use DECnet-VAX interfaces as standard parts of a local, standalone VMS operating system (not connected to a network).
-For example, you can develop application programs that communicate directly with each other at the task level on your VMS system, and then use them in a network environment without modification.
-Before you can bring up your system as a node in a multinode environment, you must have a DECnet-VAX license and register a DECnet-VAX key on your system.
+DECnet for OpenVMS is completely integrated into the operating system and provides a natural extension of local input/output operations to remote systems.

+OpenVMS users can use the network almost transparently.
+Implementing network applications is straightforward, and network operations are efficient.
+Because DECnet for OpenVMS is a part of the system, you can use DECnet for OpenVMS interfaces as standard parts of a local, standalone system (not connected to a network).
+For example, you can develop application programs that communicate directly with each other at the task level on your system, and then use them in a network environment without modification.

+Note Before you bring up your system as a node in a multinode environment, you must have a DECnet for OpenVMS license and register a DECnet for OpenVMS PAK on your system.